WARNING; Plot- and death-related spoilers inbound! Proceed at your own risk!

 - Ink-Suit Actor: Chris Niosi almost resembles Savarin, to the point of having the same hairstyle.

-- My God, What Have I Done?: His actions ended up being one of the lead causes for the Dort massacre, and when the full realization of it all hits home he can do nothing but stand besides his former boss' corpse asking for forgiveness.
+- My God, What Have I Done?: His actions ended up being one of the lead causes for the Dort massacre, and when the full realization of it all hits home he can do nothing but stand beside his former boss' corpse asking for forgiveness.

 Voiced by: Yumi Uchiyama (Japanese), Julie Ann Taylor (English)